 Regulation Question School response 1.
-The kinds of Special What k What kinds of SEND do pupils have in your school?
+The kinds of Special Educational Needs for which provision is made at the school What kinds of SEND do pupils have in your school?
 The West Sussex Alternative Provision College (WSAPC) provides education to those pupils who have been permanently excluded from school and those who cannot attend their own schools for medical reasons that mean they are too physically or emotionally unwell to attend.
 The College also provides support for those pupils who are considered to be at risk of exclusion from their own schools.
-Mission Statement: "The APC aims to provide a caring and positive environment where all are valued and supported through a personalised curriculum which challenges and inspires individuals Children are identified as having SEND when they have a significantly greater difficulty in learning than the majority of children the same age or have a disability which prevents or hinders them from making use of education facilities of a kind generally provided for children of the same age in schools within the area of the Local Authority (SEND Regulations 2015).
+Mission Statement: "The APC aims to provide a caring and positive environment where all are valued and supported through a personalised curriculum which challenges and inspires individuals to achieve their potential."
+Children are identified as having SEND when they have a significantly greater difficulty in learning than the majority of children the same age or have a disability which prevents or hinders them from making use of education facilities of a kind generally provided for children of the same age in schools within the area of the Local Authority (SEND Regulations 2015).
 Most students attending WSAPC have a primary need of Social, Emotional and Mental Health (SEMH) needs as defined in the SEND Code of Practice 2015.